JasonPuglisi/snow-irc-bot/Readme.md

 The part command parts the specified channel.
 The bot must be in the specified channel.

+## Nick

+> ```nick <nick>```

+The nick command changes the bot's nick to the specified nick.
+Before using this, make sure that the nick is not in use already and is not registered by NickServ, or your server's equivalent.

 # Extra Features

 These are extra features that may not be needed for your bot's purposes.
 They can be disabled by deleting the code specified in each section.